-This cave was, according to tradition, used as a hermitage for the monk Gerasimos, the current patron Saint of Cephalonia.
-Specifically, when he was 49 years old, after he had already pass from Zakynthos, Mount Athos and Israel, he came to Crete.
+This cave was, according to tradition, used as a hermitage for the monk Gerasimos, the current patron saint of Cephalonia.
+Specifically, when he was 49 years old, after he had already passed from Zakynthos, Mount Athos and Israel, he came to Crete.
 Quickly, he became famous and many people began to visit the cave.
-This forced him to move to Zanteafter 2 years, before leaving to Kefalonia.
+This forced him to move to Zante after 2 years, before leaving to Cephalonia.

 The tidy church, unknown to most locals, is lighted by two large windows.
 Outside the cave, we see remnants of old monk cells and other rooms.
 At the entrance of the rock shelter there is a huge carved stone trough where the sacred water gathered by a stalactite.
 The trough had disappeared for years and came to light after excavations.

 Text - Photos Christopher Cheiladakis